Wondering if the Yu-Gi-Oh!

 What Visual Similarities Sparked the ‘Yu-Gi-Oh!
 Copied MTG’ Rumor?

-How Did Duel Monsters Evolve from the Manga’s Early Card Game?
+How Did Duel Monsters Evolve from the Manga ‘s Early Card Game?

 Initially, rules were often created on the fly to serve the drama of the story.
 For example, summoning requirements, the effect of terrain on monsters, and even life point calculations could change from duel to duel.
 As the card game became the central focus, a more rigid ruleset was established.
 Key developments included the formalization of Tribute Summoning for high-level monsters, the clear distinction between Monster, Spell, and Trap cards, and the introduction of mechanics like Ritual and Fusion Summoning.
-This evolutionary process laid the essential groundwork that allowed Duel Monsters to transition from a fictional game in a manga to a playable and commercially successful trading card game.
+This evolutionary process laid the essential groundwork that allowed Duel Monsters to transition from a fictional game in a

 What Key Gameplay Differences Distinguish Duel Monsters from MTG?